CSS-Windows/WindowsDiag/ADS/AUTH/readme.md

 By default, the systeminfo collection is currently not enabled.
 It was disabled due to delays in collecting the info when the scripts are being stopped.
-If you wish to collect the systeminfo output, please remove the REM from the following line in the stop-auth.bat file or collect it as a seperate operation.
+If you wish to collect the systeminfo output, please remove the REM from the following line in the stop-auth.bat file or collect it as a separate operation.

 	REM Systeminfo > %_LOG_DIR%\SystemInfo.txt